sethvincent/development-environments-for-beginners/chapters/10-javascript.md

 It includes the API documentation, a blog that announces new releases and a link to the website for the package manager used by node developers, npm.

 There isn't really a website for the javascript language in the same way ruby and python have websites.
-For general javascript information look to the documentation websites listed below:
+For general javascript information, look to the documentation websites listed below: